cahuparo/academic-chparada/content/authors/camilo/_index.md

 - Visitors
 ---

 I am a translational plant pathologist dedicated to bridging fundamental research with real-world disease management solutions.
-My early work focused on managing devastating plant pathogens, including Phytophthora capsici in vegetable crops and Ceratocystis fimbriata (black rot) in sweetpotato, where I combined phenotyping in labaoratory, greenhouse and field trials, molecular biology, and  genomics to advance the knowledge of disease resistance.
+My early work focused on managing devastating plant pathogens, including Phytophthora capsici in vegetable crops and Ceratocystis fimbriata (black rot) in sweetpotato, where I combined phenotyping in laboratory, greenhouse, and field trials with molecular biology and genomics to advance the knowledge of disease resistance.

-Currently, as a postdoctoral scholar at Oregon State University, I am developing CRISPR-based diagnostics assays, sequencing and annotating numerous Phytophthora genomes, and enhancing bioinformatics tools for pathogen surveillance.
+Currently, as a postdoctoral scholar at Oregon State University, I am developing CRISPR-based diagnostic assays, sequencing and annotating numerous Phytophthora genomes, and enhancing bioinformatics tools for pathogen surveillance.
 I am passionate about bringing scientific advances to growers and extension personnel through applied research, on-farm trials, and direct stakeholder engagement.
-Equally important to me is mentoring the next generation of scientist by fostering an inclusive, collaborative environment.
+Equally important to me is mentoring the next generation of scientists by fostering an inclusive, collaborative environment.

 Through my commitment to translational plant pathology, I strive to ensure that discoveries in genomics, population biology, and diagnostics lead to tangible, sustainable solutions for crop producers in the U.S. and around the globe.